Development

 Dale Strickland

 Dale Strickland is a Canadian digital content creator specializing in voice-over, content writing, and graphic design.
-He is currently a marketing coordinator for CurrentWare, a security software company with solutions for protecting data against theft.
+He has experience as a marketing coordinator for CurrentWare, a security software company with solutions for protecting data against theft.